 \subsubsection{Rheometric fitting}

-Given that the shear rheometer forms the backbone of most laboratory experiments in complex fluids, we first explore how differentiable solvers enable fitting models to bulk rheometer data, in line with previous data-driven approaches to the same topic \cite{Lennon2023PNAS}.
-In particular, we assume that the Weissenberg number is small enough that the flow in the rheometer gap becomes approximately two dimensional and spatially homogeneous.
-The result is that constitutive laws can be reduced to ordinary differential equations only in terms of time that are expressed terms of the rate of strain tensor $\tensor{D}$ and the stress $\tensor{\sigma}$, with no direct appearance of the flow $\vec{u}$.

 Under the quasi-two-dimensional flow assumption of a shear rheometer, the gradient of the flow $\grad \vec{u} = \dot{\gamma}(t)\vec{e}_{12}$ only has one non-zero component in the shear direction characterized by a potentially time-dependent shear rate $\dot{\gamma}$, which is spatially homogeneous across the entire rheometer.
 In a shear rheometer, this shear rate $\dot{\gamma}$ may be prescribed and the resulting shear stress $\sigma_{12}$ measured by averaging the torsional resistance encountered by the top plate.
 Alternatively, the shear stress may be prescribed and the strain measured directly.
 We will use the former case, though the approach would work equally well in the latter case.
-While the shear strain is assumed to be unidirectional, the stress $\tensor{\sigma}$ has six independent components which can be non-zero due to non-linear coupling between the different stress terms in viscoelastic constitutive laws.
+While the shear strain is assumed to be unidirectional, the stress $\tensor{\sigma}$ has six independent components which can be non-zero due to nonlinear coupling between the different stress terms in viscoelastic constitutive laws.

-Under our previous assumptions, for a particular constitutive model we simulate the stress response to a particular strain rate $\dot{\gamma}$ by integrating the model forward in time to obtain all six stress terms for a given set of material parameters.
-While this can be done for arbitrary choices of material parameters, we are most interested in using this framework to fit models to experimental data.
-In this case, most experimental data takes the form of a measured shear stress, $\hat{\sigma}_{12}(t_n)$, while the other five components of the ground truth are unknown.
+Under our previous assumptions, for a particular constitutive model we simulate the stress response to a prescribed strain rate $\dot{\gamma}$ by integrating the (time-only) constitutive equations forward in time to obtain all six stress components for a given set of material parameters.
+Most experimental data takes the form of a measured shear stress, $\hat{\sigma}_{12}(t_n)$, while the other five components of the ground truth are unknown.
 Here the $t_n$ are discrete measurement times.
-The standard loss function for fitting this data is the mean squared error or
+The standard loss function for fitting this data is the mean squared error,

 where $\sigma_{12}$ is our predicted shear stress and $\theta$ the vector of material parameters that defines the model.
-Thus, fitting a given model to the data takes the form of a non-linear minimization problem over $\theta$, where the minimization must be performed through the solution to the ODE which governs $\sigma_{12}$ for a given $\dot{\gamma}$.
+Thus, fitting a given model to the data takes the form of a nonlinear minimization problem over $\theta$, where the minimization must be performed through the solution to the governing equations which determine $\sigma_{12}$ for a given $\dot{\gamma}$.